Geometry of logarithmic forms and deformations of complex structures: Applications to logarithmic deformations

 In \cite[Theorem 1]{kawa}, Y. Kawamata proved the following Kuranishi type theorem, whose proof also plays an important role in constructing extension of logarithmic forms. \begin{thm}[\cite{kawa}] There exists a semi-universal family $\mathscr{F}$ of logarithmic deformations of the pair $(X,D)$. \end{thm}

 Let $T_X(-\log D)$ be the dual sheaf of $\Omega^1_X(\log D)$.
 Then the set of infinitesimal logarithmic deformations is $H^1(X, T_X(-\log D))$ (cf. \cite{Groth}).
 Moreover, as shown on \cite[p.
-251]{kawa}, the semi-universal family $\mathscr{F}$ in Theorem \ref{thm3.1} can be obtained from a subspace of which, usually called \emph{Beltrami differentials}, satisfies the integrability condition:
+251]{kawa}, the semi-universal family $\mathscr{F}$ in Theorem \ref{thm3.1} can be obtained from a subspace of which, usually called the space of \emph{Beltrami differentials}, consists of sections satisfying the integrability condition: